best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This is an iterative approach that involves writing tests before writing the logic to meet the tests.

 For a piece of analysis logic, you should know in advance what the desired outcome is.
-This might be from a user need (for example, someone needs output data in a certain shape) or an internal requirement (For example you need to impute all missing values).
+This might be from a user need (for example, someone needs output data in a certain shape) or an internal requirement (for example, you need to impute all missing values).
 Given that you know the expected outcome, you can write the test before you think about how you are going to write the solution.

 ```{note}